PART 15 - DEFENCE AND REPLY

 (Part 16 sets out what a defence must contain)

-If a claimant files a reply to the defence, he must –
+15.8 If a claimant files a reply to the defence, the claimant must

-(a) file his reply when he files his allocation questionnaire; and
+(a) file the reply with a directions questionnaire; and

-(b) serve his reply on the other parties at the same time as he files it.
+(b) serve the reply on the other parties at the same time as it is filed.

 (Part 22 requires a reply to be verified by a statement of truth)